pmosbach/licence-check/README.md

 ## About project-check

-The script uses [License Finder](https://jestjs.io/) as a test framework and [jest-html-reporter](https://github.com/Hargne/jest-html-reporter) as a test reporter to run basic quality checks against a project and produce a report that can be used along with other tests, metrics, and analysis to assess project maturity.
+The script uses [License Finder](https://github.com/pivotal-legacy/LicenseFinder) in order to produce a report of license information for all dependencies included in the project so that we can insure we are complying with all license requirements, are not utilizing dependencies with inappropriate licenses, and maintaining appropriate audit data on the licenses of our code dependencies.

 ## Install